CentOS-PaaS-SIG/linchpin/docs/source/includes/initialization.rst

-Running ``linchpin init`` will generate the directory structure needed, along with an example :term:`PinFile`, :term:`topology`, and :term:`layout` files.
+Running ``linchpin init`` will generate the :term:`workspace` directory structure, along with an example :term:`PinFile`, :term:`topology`, and :term:`layout` files.
 Performing the following tasks will generate a simple dummy PinFile, topology, and layout structure.

 .. code-block:: bash